 Top Safety Tips for Traveling to Hanoi

-Although Hanoi is reasonably safe, it is still essential to have a few smart travel tips in mind for keeping safe in Hanoi.
+Although Hanoi is reasonably safe, it’s still essential to have a few smart travel tips in mind for keeping out of trouble in Hanoi.

-- Do not drink the tap water. – the tap water in Hanoi (or anywhere in Vietnam) is not safe to drink.
-Make sure to only drink bottled water or boiled water.
+- Do not drink the tap water – the tap water in Hanoi (or anywhere in Vietnam) is not safe to drink.
+Only drink bottled water or boiled water!

 - Use ‘Grab’ taxi service – Grab is similar to Uber and is the most common way to travel in Hanoi.
 You can download the app for free via their website.

 - Avoid riding a motorbike – avoid riding a motorcycle in Hanoi and other cities at all costs.
 Traffic accidents are a severe threat here as the traffic laws are widely ignored.

 - Invest in a money belt – since the rate for petty crimes is so high, we would recommend investing in a money belt which you can wear underneath your clothing.